Dark brown wrinkled 7 Pot Douglah peppers with a cut pod and black handling gloves

 7 Pot Douglah FAQ

-KTP uses 923,000-1,853,396 SHU as a reported seed-listing range.
-SuperHotChiles also reports a Chile Pepper Institute peak just over 1.8 million SHU in 2011.
-Treat those numbers as cultivar references, not a guarantee for every pod.
+KTP uses 923,000 to 1,853,396 SHU as a reported seed-listing range, while SuperHotChiles notes a Chile Pepper Institute peak above 1.8 million SHU in 2011.
+Treat the range as cultivar evidence rather than a guarantee for every pod.

-Expect the fruity C. chinense aroma of a 7 Pot pepper, plus a darker earthy and nutty edge.
-The flavor is easiest to notice in diluted sauces, ferments, powders, and savory dishes; a large raw bite will mostly taste like heat.
+Seed sources describe fruity C. chinense aroma with an earthy or nutty direction.
+The flavor is easiest to notice after dilution in sauces, ferments, powders, and savory dishes because a large raw bite is dominated by extreme heat.

-Yes, but use it like a true superhot.
-Start with a scrape, sliver, or tiny pinch of powder, wear gloves, wash tools carefully, and label anything made with the pepper so it is not mistaken for a mild chile.
+Yes, but use a scrape, sliver, or measured pinch rather than a whole pod in an ordinary batch.
+Wear gloves, ventilate powder, wash tools carefully, and label anything made with the pepper.

 Sources & References